-Each listing on this site will be clear on what is expected of the helper and what will be given by the host.
+Each opportunity listed on Help Exchange should be clear on what is expected of the helper and what will be given by the host.
 Usually about four hours of work will be exchanged for free accommodation and a meal or two.
 Opportunities are across the board and can be just a homeowner looking for a little help to a more official business or farm needing assistance.

-A commonly known place to sleep for backpackers and travelers in Europe.
-They are less expensive than hotels in the same area and generally range from a few dollars to $50 a night.
-The accommodations can range from hostel to hostel, but are usually humble with no frills.
+Hostels are less expensive than hotels in the same area and generally range from a few dollars to $50 a night.
+The accommodations vary from hostel to hostel, but are usually humble with no frills.
 Expect communal sleeping that ranges from bunk beds to mats lined up on the floor with the occasional opportunity to book a private or family room in advance.